northwesternmutual/regent/README.md

 **greeting-logic.js**

 Your logic files will be where you compose your rules from `rules.js` and the data that you want to make available.
-Using `ja.findFirst()` will return the first logic array item who's array of rules all return `true`.
+Using `regent.findFirst()` will return the first logic array item who's array of rules all return `true`.

 ```javascript
 import * as R from './rules';